Routing Tasks (Task-to-domain)

 .

-- Load balancing or prioritizing some tasks with a set of dedicated workers
+- Load balancing or prioritizing some tasks with a set of dedicated workers.

 To successfully route a task by domain:

-- When triggering the workflow, ensure the taskToDomain map is set to the right mapping values.
+- When triggering the workflow, ensure

 - Java